El Born Restaurants

 Make a free booking

-Book for lunch today in Barcelona
+Available for dinner now in Barcelona

 See what locals rave about in El Born

-- SSatuChicago / Illinois •5 reviews5.0Dined on 16 Sept 2024We visited this restaurant twice during the stay in Barcelona as we loved the food and the restaurant so much.
+- SSatuVIPChicago / Illinois •5 reviews5.0Dined on 16 Sept 2024We visited this restaurant twice during the stay in Barcelona as we loved the food and the restaurant so much.
 The atmosphere is lovely.
 Feels like a real Japanese restaurant.
 The food is delicious and we tried almost everything on the menu.
 I can warmly recommend the restaurant!More infoIKOYA IzakayaPrice: Expensive• Japanese• Ciutat Meridiana•4.6

 - OTOpenTable DinerWisconsin •1 review5.0Dined on 1 Sept 2019Great service - great place - Food was so deliciousMore infoTapas Bona Sort - BornPrice: Moderate• European• Dreta de l'Eixample•4.3